2020 Election and Voting Process Overview

-- New for 2019 candidates will participate in a panel at the May Annual Members’ Meeting to answer pre-determined questions
+- Removed for 2020 with the move to a virtual meeting, candidates will no longer have an opportunity to participate in a panel at the May Annual Members’ Meeting

 - Candidates will be invited to attend the April Council meeting